NickBlow/Mythras-charsheet/app/content/cults.md

 ##### Form 3 (Soresu)

-May use the 'accidental injury' special effect on a normal parry rather than just a critical when deflecting a blaster bolt.
+May use the 'accidental injury' special effect on a normal parry rather than just a critical when deflecting a blaster bolt

+Additionally, gain an extra AP for the purposes of parrying if no offensive actions are taken that round.

 ##### Form 4 (Ataru)